 Sejal provides strategic direction and leadership for Baykeeper's hard-hitting programs and operations to protect San Francisco Bay.
 She joined Baykeeper straight out of law school in 2002, first serving as an Equal Justice Works fellow, then as program director and in-house attorney.
-In these roles, Sejal guided Baykeeper's advocacy to reduce industrial pollution, clean up legacy mercury contamination, prevent agricultural pesticide runoff in the Bay's Central Valley tributaries, and stop sewage and oil spills around the Bay's watershed.
-Sejal became Baykeeper's executive director in 2015, and also sits on the governing council of the global Waterkeeper Alliance, of which Baykeeper was a founding member.
-She is a leader of the alliance's justice, equity, diversity, and inclusion committee, and she co-founded the Bay Area chapter of Environmental Professionals of Color.
+In these roles, Sejal guided Baykeeper's advocacy to reduce industrial pollution, clean up legacy mercury contamination, prevent agricultural pesticide runoff in the Bay's Central Valley tributaries, and stop sewage and oil spills throughout the Bay's watershed.
+Sejal became Baykeeper's executive director in 2015, and she is co-founder of the Bay Area chapter of Environmental Professionals of Color.
 Sejal graduated with highest honors from Emory University in Atlanta GA, where she grew up, and she received her law degree with a certificate in environmental law from UC Berkeley.
 In addition to her work protecting the Bay and its watershed, Sejal serves locally on the board of Sustainable Lafayette.

 Eric is Baykeeper's senior attorney responsible for implementing our cutting-edge litigation strategy and supervising our team of legal experts.
 He joined Baykeeper with over ten years of experience as an attorney at the law firm of Cotchett, Pitre, and McCarthy, where he focused on plaintiff-side fraud and elder abuse litigation, as well as key environmental matters involving land use, water, and the public trust.
 Eric was the lead attorney on the groundbreaking Martin's Beach public access case representing Surfrider Foundation, and also a lead attorney representing our environmental partners on San Francisco Baykeeper vs. U.S. EPA to protect the Redwood City salt ponds from development.
 He received his law degree from Georgetown University after graduating from Duke University with a bachelor's in political science.